MathieuMQc/deckifier/readme.md

 # Deck-ifier

-***SteamOS session on any Arch-based distro!***
+***SteamOS session on any debian-based distro!***

-This repository aims to add required SteamDeck's holo packages and binaries such as `steamos-update, jupiter-biosupdate, steamosatomupd`, the Gamescope Wayland session and other required components to Arch Linux
+This repository aims to add required SteamDeck's holo packages and binaries such as `steamos-update, jupiter-biosupdate, steamosatomupd`, the Gamescope Wayland session and other required components to Debian and presumably, Ubuntu!

 This adds all of the required SteamOS dependencies, as well as everything needed for shader pre-cache downloading, FPS;TDP;GPU clock limiting, flyouts, update daemon, performance overlay and so on